 You can use essential oil for your baby through the following methods.

 - Topical application: Blending an essential oil with a carrier oil, unscented cream, or lotion is a must before topical use (23).
 Cold-pressed sweet almond oil, sesame oil, jojoba oil, and coconut oil are a few natural oils you can safely use as carrier oils for babies.
 Avoid using olive oil or sunflower oil as they may damage the skin barrier in some babies (24).
+It is best to do a small patch test to check for allergic reaction before using any oil.

 - Diffusion: Diffusing essential oil using a vaporizer or diffuser lets your baby inhale essential oils.
 As diffuser types vary, check the guidelines on using essential oil blend in a diffuser before use.
 Correctly dilute EOs before diffusion to reduce the risk of adverse respiratory effects.
 Steam inhalation is not advised for children younger than seven years.